grafana/dashboard-spec/README.md

 Arrays of objects should use mutator functions to append to them.
 For example `addLink()`.

-Arrays of single values should be set as top level arguemnts.
+Arrays of single values should be set as top level arguments.

-First level nested objects should also use mutator functions with all non-array fields as arguemnts.
+First level nested objects should also use mutator functions with all non-array fields as arguments.
 For example, `feildConfig(min=0, max=100)`.

-If fields need special processing, set them as readOnly and implement static functions.
+If fields need special processing, set them as `readOnly` and implement static functions.
 For example if you need to add an incrementing `id` field like we do for panels.

-If a property is `readOnly` and also has default, set the default as a static value on the object.
+If a property is `readOnly` and also has a default, set the default as a static value on the object.

 ## Code Generator